Financial Aid Policies

 Note: A student awarded a Federal Pell Grant MUST begin attendance in all classes to be eligible for disbursement of the Pell Grant award.

 If a student drops a class after the census date, institutional aid may be reduced – see Institutional Aid Policy – but federal and state grants will not be adjusted.
-However, Federal Stafford loans require enrollment to be re-certified at the time of disbursement.
+However, Federal Direct loans require at least half-time enrollment to be re-certified at the time of disbursement.
 As a result, students who drop below 6 credit hours (half-time) before the loan is disbursed will not be eligible for the loan disbursement.

 Below are definitions that will help you understand the financial aid refund policy: